 The next step is to determine the corresponding trough depths and crest heights of megaripples in BWFZ.
-With the same filter window size (15x15m) the minimum and maximum seabed elevations were calculated for the megaripple field.
-Two examples for the same areas in WFS-I and WFS-II respectively are shown in Figure 3.6 and Figure 3.7.
+With the same filter window size (15x15m) the minimum and maximum seabed elevations were calculated for the Megaripple Field.
+Two examples for the same areas in WFS-III and WFS-IV respectively are shown in Figure 3.6 and Figure 3.7.
 The left images show the megaripple field again.
 The middle images represent the depths of the megaripple troughs when averaged over 15m blocks.
-Typical values range between 0.15 and 0.40m with outliers up to 0.50m.
+In these plotted areas typical values for the trough depth range between 0.15 and 0.40m with outliers up to 0.50m.
+The right images represent the heights of the megaripple crests when averaged over 15m blocks.
+In these plotted areas typical values for the crest height range between 0.30 and 0.60m with outliers up to 0.80m.